-Film is the right medium because this is a complex topic.
+Video is the right medium because this is a complex topic.
 The core principles are simple and the arguments are strong.
 But people will have questions, and need answers.
 (The main ones are laid out below.)
-Film is much more accessible and engaging than written text (e.g., a book).
+Video is much more accessible and engaging than written text (e.g., a book).

-We’ll begin with a flagship 30-minute film making our core arguments, then release a series of brief, topical webisodes over time.
+We’ll begin with a flagship 30-minute video making our core arguments, then release a series of brief, topical webisodes over time.

 Introduction / The Frame